Cajac/picoCTF-Writeups/picoCTF_2023/Cryptography/HideToSee.md

 ### Checking for hidden files

 The previous check looked for "foresically" embedded/hidden files.
-This check looks for "staganography" hidden/embedded files with tools such as `steghide`.
+This check looks for "steganography" hidden/embedded files with tools such as `steghide`.

-Lets use the 'extract' command in `steghide` and specifying the stegofile with -sf.
+Let's use the 'extract' command in `steghide` and specifying the stegofile with -sf.
 ```
 Z:\CTFs\picoCTF\picoCTF_2023\Cryptography\HideToSee>steghide extract -sf atbash.jpg
 Enter passphrase: